fcamel/gj/README.md

 [gj] is used in two ways:

 * Run as an interactive command line tool to edit and filter candidate files interactively.
-* As a plugin in Vim to find files which containt the symbol under the cursor.
+* As a plugin in Vim to find files which containt the word under the cursor.

 ## Demo ##